Scott's 50s Biography

 Like the 'high school diploma' issue, you have probably already navigated through the child-rearing and maybe college years of your children with you and your wife looking forward to the freedom of an empty nest.

 You may now have complete freedom to design the balance of your life, including foreign travel.
-Your greatest risk may be to succumb to complacency or the fear of the nest's emptiness instead of its potential.
+Your greatest risk may be succumbing to complacency instead of your empty nest's potential.

 I have friends who retired early (60's) & devoted their life to their grandchildren.
 IMO, he sought security & sense of purpose.
 Ironically, grandchild engagement, intellectual pursuits, and foreign travel are all possible.